fiveham/Repeated_Phrases/README.md

 Some phrases are repeated in A Song of Ice and Fire.
 Some [are suggestive as hell.](http://redd.it/30y8ez)  Most [are not.](http://imgur.com/75joFxC)  A few [are in the middle.](http://imgur.com/z789AIe)  Really the only way to know which is the case is [to view them in context](http://imgur.com/YbHU0zS), and that's exactly what I'm giving you to the power to do.

 This tool lets you start with ebooks of ASOIAF and end up with individual chapter files that provide clickable links from one instance of a repeated phrase to the next so you can easily determine something's significance based on its use in its original context and its use in another context.
 [Here's a demonstration](http://imgur.com/bqX7mpJ) pertaining to the repeated phrase mentioned in the first link in the first paragraph.
-Making the paragraphs independent is facilitates creative reread orders, such as the famous [Boiled Leather](http://boiledleather.com/post/24543217702/a-proposed-a-feast-for-crows-a-dance-with-dragons) order.
+Making the chapters independent makes it easier to read in a creative order, such as the famed [Boiled Leather](http://boiledleather.com/post/24543217702/a-proposed-a-feast-for-crows-a-dance-with-dragons) order.

 Report bugs, horrible crashes, etc. at reddit-link-goes-here.